- From Short Trips to Traveling the World & Living Abroad -

 The San Diego public library has over 30 locations so there is a good chance there is one near you.

-Most other locations are small and often quiet making them good options as well to get some work or studying done.
+Most other locations are small and generally quiet making them good options as well to get some work or studying done.

 The biggest downside of all public library locations in San Diego: they don’t open until 9.30am or even later.